Mazovia: World War II

-During the joint German-Soviet invasion of Poland, which started World War II in September 1939, Mazovia was invaded by the German Army, and the Einsatzgruppen IV and V followed to commit various crimes against Poles.
-The largest massacres were committed in Zambrów, Śladów and Zakroczym, in which over 200, over 300 and around 600 Polish prisoners of war and civilians were murdered, respectively.
+During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the German Army invaded Mazovia, and the Einsatzgruppen IV and V followed to commit various crimes against Poles.
+The largest massacres were committed in Zambrów, Śladów, and Zakroczym, in which over 200, over 300, and around 600 Polish prisoners of war and civilians were murdered, respectively.
 On 25–29 September, the Germans handed over north-eastern Mazovia with Łomża and Zambrów to the Soviet Union in accordance with the Molotov–Ribbentrop Pact.

 Under German occupation, the population was subjected to mass arrests, executions, expulsions and deportations to forced labour, concentration camps and Nazi ghettos, whereas under Soviet occupation the population was subjected to mass arrests, executions, deportation to forced labour in Siberia, Central Asia and the Far North.
 Numerous sites were looted.
-The Palmiry massacres carried out by Nazi Germany in the village of Palmiry near Warsaw, were one of the largest massacres of Poles committed during the Intelligenzaktion and AB-Aktion, whereas many Poles from north-eastern Mazovia were among the victims of the Soviet-perpetrated Katyn massacre.
+The Palmiry massacres carried out by Nazi Germany in the village of Palmiry near Warsaw, were one of the largest massacres of Poles committed during the Intelligenzaktion and AB-Aktion; many Poles from north-eastern Mazovia were among the victims of the Soviet-perpetrated Katyn massacre.
 Despite such circumstances, the Polish resistance was organized and active in the region.
 Following the Operation Barbarossa in 1941, Germany also occupied north-eastern Mazovia.

-The Warsaw Ghetto was the largest German-established Jewish ghetto in occupied Europe, and other sizeable ghettos in the region were located in Otwock, Płońsk, Łomża and Płock, with the surviving Jews eventually deported by the occupiers to the Treblinka, Auschwitz and other extermination camps during the Holocaust.
+The Warsaw Ghetto was the largest German-established Jewish ghetto in occupied Europe.
+Other sizeable ghettos in the region were located in Otwock, Płońsk, Łomża and Płock, with the surviving Jews eventually deported by the occupiers to the Treblinka, Auschwitz and other extermination camps during the Holocaust.

 In the winter of 1942–1943, the Germans buried some 300 kidnapped Polish children from another region of occupied Poland in the Łąck forests, after the children froze to death in a freight train.
-Since 1943, the Sicherheitspolizei also carried out deportations of Poles including teenage boys from Płock and Łomża to the Stutthof concentration camp.
+Since 1943, the Sicherheitspolizei also carried out deportations of Poles, including teenage boys from Płock and Łomża to the Stutthof concentration camp.